developedbyharshit/MediaOrganizer/README.md

-Here's a GitHub-ready description for your script:

----

-# Photo and Video Organizer 🖼️🎥

 This script helps you organize your photo and video files into a neatly structured folder hierarchy based on their creation dates.
 It processes both images (using EXIF metadata) and videos (using file modification dates) and moves them into year/month-based folders, simplifying your media management.

 ## Features 🚀